Items to keep in your car when driving in Spain

 - You must not park if the side-walk border is painted yellow or red.

-For more information on travelling around Spain we recommend visiting the UK Foreign Office website or Trip Advisor.
+For more information on travelling around Spain we recommend visiting the UK Foreign Office website.